-Points are earned where renewable energy supplies a percentage of the building's energy:

-- Ten points are earned for 100%.

-- Nine points are earned for 90%.

-- Eight points are earned for 80%.

-- Seven points are earned for 70%.

-- Six points are earned for 60%.

-- Five points are earned for 50%.

-- Four points are earned for 40%.

-- Three points are earned for 30%.

-- Two points are earned for 20%.

-- One point is earned for 10%.

-- No points are earned for less than 10%.
+8.6.2 Off-Site Renewable Energy Credits 8.6.2.1 The building owner commits to signing a Maximum = 10 points contract to purchase Renewable Energy Certificates (RECs), either certified Green Power Points are earned where renewable energy supplies (US Dept. of Energy) listed renewable energy credit a percentage of the building's energy: products or other certified RECs or carbon offsets, • Ten points are earned for 100%. with a minimum three-year commitment. • Nine points are earned for 90%. • Eight points are earned for 80%.
+Renewable energy supplied as part of a utility • Seven points are earned for 70%. provider portfolio may be considered towards • Six points are earned for 60%. earning this credit for systems utilizing 10% or • Five points are earned for 50%. greater of power from appropriate sources. • Four points are earned for 40%. • Three points are earned for 30%.
+Buildings using the prescriptive path and that • Two points are earned for 20%. don't otherwise have an energy model may base • One point is earned for 10%. the percentage of renewable energy on median • No points are earned for less than 10%.
+EULITOM CBECS for the building type.

-- Construction documents - Descriptive documentation of the utility provider's renewable energy sources used to provide consumable energy at the project; - Executed agreements on "green" power or REC contracts; - Manufacturer's specifications, cut sheets, and performance documentation; - On-site renewable energy feasibility studies; - Study and financial evaluation for implementation.
+8.6.3 Recommended Documentation Construction documents • Descriptive documentation of the utility provider's renewable energy sources used to provide . consumable energy at the project;

+Executed agreements on "green" power or REC contracts; •

+- Manufacturer's specifications, cut sheets, and performance documentation; - On-site renewable energy feasibility studies; - Study and financial evaluation for implementation.